 We want to be clear that both WordPress and Shopify are great options for building out e-commerce websites.
 But we also want to point out that you should really take the time to consider your best option and the option you’ll stick with for years to come.

 We’ve worked with website migrations on the often.
 This is the process of moving a website from one platform to another.
 In terms of keeping your website’s health and strength high during a migration, switching from one platform’s structure over to Shopify can prove challenging.

 The main issue is Shopify’s closed-minded software.
 Essentially, Shopify only wants you to use Shopify the way they created it, without deviating from the structure.
 Migrating a website over to Shopify means you have to deal with a strict permalink structure.
 This is the URL structure used for every page.
 Shopify automatically creates a path that is meant to keep things organized.
-This looks something like:
+This looks something like this:

 You might think that this is really great, except when it comes to transferring and redirecting pages.
 WordPress allows you to take authority over your permalink structure.
 You don’t have to have a path within the URL of an individual page.
 With WordPress, this is a choice.
 But on Shopify, you don’t have a say.

 This also isn’t the most efficient way to build your SEO.
 While many SEO professionals will agree that including a path in a URL is a smart idea, it’s best if you can organize it the way you want instead of being left without a choice.